opnfv/functest/docs/testing/developer/devguide/index.rst

 Dashboard
 =========

-Dashboard is used to provide a consistant view of the results collected in CI.
+Dashboard is used to provide a consistent view of the results collected in CI.
 The results showed on the dashboard are post processed from the Database, which only contains raw results.